Toughee/myNetTag-React/README.md

 # uPetitBio

-Provides a brief summary for your location
+Provides a brief summary for your current location

-## Information it provides
+## Information it provides:

 - Your current time and timezone you're in
+- Current news

 ### Future data to be added
-- Your location(City/State)
-- Current weather
+- Current weather and location using Open Weather API
-- Recent worldwide news

-#### Tools used
+#### Tools used:

 ```
 JavaScript
 React
 Babel
 Animate.css
+FeedGrabbr

 ```